 Start by beheading the shrimp and depositing them in a bowl.
-Peel and devein the tails and set aside.
+Peel and devein the tails and set them aside.

-Now prepare the lemongrass.
 You do this by chopping off the hard end (where the line is as shown below) and then start peeling the outer layers off.
 Anything hard or woody goes.
 What’s left will be fairly narrow.
 Think lead in a pencil.
 The outer peel really means several peels.
 If you are a lemongrass virgin (which, come to think of it, sounds like a rental you will not find at Redbox) fear not.
 What you should end up with will be on the softer side.
 After you cut it up, feel it.
 Toss anything woody.
 The usable part is very thin and should be easy to cut, about the size of a cocktail straw.

 After you’ve readied all the other ingredients, make the caramel (you can see it bubbling around the edges below) and start adding in those ingredients according to the order listed in the recipe.
 If, for some reason, you don’t think there’s enough broth or just want to stretch it a little, add a few tablespoons of water.